fosslife/devtools-x/README.md

 `devutils` is mac only and `devtoys` is windows only. so heres devtools-x a x-platform collection of dev-tools, lighter, probably safer, and feature rich devepment utilities.

+> Note: Application is under development, expect some bugs.

 ## Badges

 ![MIT License](https://img.shields.io/github/license/fosslife/devtools-x.svg)